quat1024/garden/garden/lingo-2.md

 The Unyielding: Need infinite-S to write HEALTH -> SICKNESS to the right of the bro statue room.
 Also some interesting letter-adding rooms (red and blue) which i gotta figure out but my brain is a little pear-shaped for the wordplay rn.

-The Jubilant: Every single panel has a dot under it.
+The Jubilant/The Quiet: Every single panel has a dot under it.
 Lmfao.

-The Darkroom: Has lots of new areas (The Double Sided, The Congruent, secret part of The Colorful that i need an infinite-O to get into, probably more)
+The Double Sided: Literally just a fucking maze?
+Ok?

+Maybe check The Darkroom for new areas again

 The Graveyard: Need to finish all the countdown widgets.

 The Tower: *Oh boy.*

+The Great: Any leads on entering the big beehive block?
+I want to go in there...

 List of `COLOR` panels i've found and remembered to write down.
 Might need to scour the game again for color panels that I forgot to list here.
-Entering the corresponding color into the Control Center will open the door.
+(Entering the corresponding color into the Control Center will open the door.)

 * The Digital (BLUE)
-	* leads to The Unyielding, The Nuanced is in there, seems like a Whole Thing
+	* leads to The Unyielding, The Nuanced is in there.
+Seems like a Whole Thing
 * The Great (next to the gate near the right hedge maze) (GRAY)
 	* leads to Daedalus's "main entrance"
 * The Great (next to The Partial entrance) (RED)